ealmaraz/ConvNets/README.md

 # ConvNets
 Deep learning with Convoluted Neural Networks

-In this repository, I implement some projects on Deep Learning using Convoluted Neural Networks.
+In this repository I implement some projects on Deep Learning using Convoluted Neural Networks.

 ### 1. malaria_sgd ###
 Malaria Cell detection using ConvNets